vitalab/vitalab.github.io/article/_posts/2021-09-02-sindyautoencoder.md

 ![](/article/images/sindyautoencoder/lorenzeq8.jpg)

-The high dimensional data is created with 6 fixes spatial modes $$u_1,..., u_6 \in \mathcal{R}^{128}$$ given by Legendre polynomial:
+The high dimensional data is created with 6 fixed spatial modes $$u_1,..., u_6 \in \mathcal{R}^{128}$$ given by Legendre polynomial:

 ![](/article/images/sindyautoencoder/lorenzeq9.jpg)

-Their model discovers a correct model and given a affine transformation the authors recover the original model.
+Their model discovers a correct model and given an affine transformation the authors recover the original model.

 ![](/article/images/sindyautoencoder/fig3a.jpg)

 ## Reaction-diffusion

-Authors test their method on the lambda-omega reaction-di~~~~ffusion system and obtain the following results:
+Authors test their method on the lambda-omega reaction-diffusion system and obtain the following results:

 ![](/article/images/sindyautoencoder/figs2.jpg)

 ## Nonlinear pendulum

-The non-linear pendulum is governed by a second order equation:
+The non-linear pendulum is governed by a second order differential equation:

 $$
 \ddot{z} = - \sin z